msyvr/notes--AI-ML--2018/README.md

 # resources---AI-and-machineLearning
-See the wiki for the repo for resources related to AI and machine learning
+* Resources related to AI and machine learning: in the repo wiki; contents list below

 ### Contents as of
 ### 2018.08.17